DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 **Sega Model 2**

+These games can be emulated using MAME or Model 2 Emulator.

 If emulating Sega Model 2 games using _Model 2 Emulator_ (natively on Windows or using Wine or Proton on Linux), then you need to change the ROM directory path in the EMULATOR.INI file to point to your Model 2 ROMs.

 On Linux it could look something like the following: